daga96/daga96/README.md

 <h2>Welcome to my profile!</h2>

 I'm freshly graduated student that likes to code in her free time.
-Interested in hardware, software, coginitive science and lingustics but is an artist at heart.
+Interested in hardware, software, coginitive science, lingustics, gaming and art.
 Thanks for visiting and I'd love to connect!

 <a href="www.linkedin.com/in/dagmara-lukanko-130015229">